These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications, and include a downloadable PDF.

 In the 1975 PDR, tranylcypromine was approved for ‘severe endogenous depression’ (i.e., melancholia).
 However, by the turn of the millennium this had somehow shifted to ‘major depressive disorder’ without melancholia.

-A GSK PI for Parnate dated 2017, contradicted the FDA approval by stating that it is effective for psychotic depression (I agree with that); generally speaking the various versions I have seen from this millennium contain much information that is contrary to established data, and also information that is without significant scientific foundation — indeed, some of the misinformation is sufficiently serious that if a doctor gave such advice to a patient they would be making themselves liable to an indefensible malpractice action.
+A GSK PI sheet for Parnate dated 2017, contradicted the FDA approval by stating that it is effective for psychotic depression (I agree with that); generally speaking, the various versions I have seen from this millennium contain much information that is contrary to established data, and also information that is without significant scientific foundation — indeed, some of the misinformation is sufficiently serious that if a doctor gave such advice to a patient they would be making themselves liable to an indefensible malpractice action.

-Therefore the statement in the review by Preskorn & McMahon in ‘The package insert: who writes it and why [13]:
+Therefore, the statement in the review by Preskorn & McMahon in ‘The package insert: who writes it and why’ [14]:

 Hence, the package insert is one of the most evidence-based pieces of literature that can be cited about a specific drug in terms of its uses and risks

-That is incorrect concerning MAOIs, and for statements about ST relating to many antidepressants and other drugs.
+… is incorrect concerning MAOIs, and for statements about ST relating to many antidepressants and other drugs.

 Major misconceptions

-In the editorial I wrote for Stephen Stahl’s CNS Spectrums Journal in 2017 [3] I highlighted some of the major misconceptions.
+In the editorial I wrote for Stephen Stahl’s CNS Spectrums journal in 2017 [3] I highlighted some of the major misconceptions.

-Here is an expanded list of such falsehoods and misconceptions
+Here is an expanded list of such falsehoods and misconceptions:

-- There are many problematic drug interactions
+- There are many problematic drug interactions.
+(False, they have less P450 interactions than many new drugs)

-- One cannot give epinephrine, or alpha1 agonists (false, but a dose reduction may be appropriate)
+- One cannot give epinephrine, or alpha-1 agonists (false, but a dose reduction may be appropriate).

 In my review in the ‘Journal of Neural Transmission’ [4] I elaborated on item 3 concerning TCAs by pointing out that there is good reason to be confident (from a huge amount of clinical experience in using such combinations over many years, and from basic pharmacology) that not only are the combinations safe, but it is almost certain that some of them usefully attenuate the tyramine pressor response, in proportion to their potency as NRIs.
+Furthermore, patients on the combination experience less side-effects, not more [20-23].

 I conclude by observing that failure to understand the pharmaco-dynamics (and also the pharmaco-kinetics) of drug interactions is widespread: it underlies most of the misunderstandings and mistakes averred to above.
 This is an important gap in the education of doctors which must be addressed by improvements in both undergraduate and postgraduate medical education.